Orion-AI-Lab/uncertainty-wildfires/README.md

 Deep Ensembles combine multiple trained models to improve predictive performance and quantify uncertainty.
 To run a Deep Ensemble:

 1. Train the deterministic model multiple times using `config_det.json`.
 2. Use all trained models together for ensemble predictions.
 For this, you have to specify the number of models you have trained in `configs_test/config_des.json` via the `num_models` variable.

 ---

 ## Pretrained Models

-All pretrained model checkpoints are available in the `trained_models` directory.
+All pretrained checkpoints for the models that have been used in the paper are available in the `trained_models` directory.

 ---